The indicator shows changes in the population size of eight bat

 The indicator has been compiled by the Bat Conservation Trust

-species include summer roost (colony) counts, visual and/or
+species.
+Surveys for these species include visual and/or

 acoustic observations along predetermined transects within 1km

 randomly selected survey grids or along 1km sections of waterway,